County Project: Collections

 • Intermediate (Grades 6-8): Exhibit a new collection or a continuation of the beginner division with a completed record sheet.
 Exhibit may not exceed 2’ x 3’ x 3’.

 • Advanced (Grades 9-12): Exhibit a continuation of previous division or a new collection with a completed record sheet.
 Exhibit shall not exceed 3’ x 3’ x 4’.
-Members receiving champion in Advanced can repeat this division, but must exhibit a completely different collection.
+Members receiving champion in Advanced can repeat this division, but they must exhibit a completely different collection.
 All others may repeat this division by adding to the previous years’ collection.

 Resources